embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 Load the Blink example and save the sketch in your sketchbook.
 Then, to trigger the build, click **Verify/Compile** and observe the **Output** window.

-In my IDE, only a very short message has appeared in **Output** window.
 It looks that the sketch has been built successfully and is ready to upload to the board.
 The message contains just two lines because I haven’t changed the Arduino IDE’s default settings yet — by default, most of the build output is hidden.

 [![Arduino IDE doesn't say much about compilation steps by default](/arduino-ide-default-output.png "Arduino IDE - default build output")](/arduino-ide-default-output.png)